filipmeszaros/JavaScriptCourse/tests/Playwright.md

 `test.describe.configure({mode: 'parallel'});`
 Similarly, if you need to change configuration for a test, you can do that with annotation:
 `test.describe.configure({ retries: 2, timeout: 20_000 });`.
+Alternatively, you can use Playwright configuration `fullyParallel: true` to set up parallelism within test files.
 There is a possibility to mark inter-dependent test methods as serial, which will SKIP all tests that are following after test that failed.
 For this, you can use annotation:
 `test.describe.configure({mode: 'serial'});`